 Inner Door Steel:

-A quality safe will have a full layer of inner door steel.
+A quality top rated gun safes will have a full layer of inner door steel.

 Hardplate Lock Protection: